QuadDarv1ne/parser_python/README.md

 ## License

-This project is licensed under the 2-clause BSD license.
+This project is licensed - Free license.

-?style=social&logo=appveyor

-{
-  "schemaVersion": 1,
-  "label": "hello",
-  "message": "sweet world",
-  "color": "orange"
-}